 Brazil's domestic airlines are emerging from a long period of turbulence, as demand increased 20.7% in May from the same month last year and small regional carriers notched impressive growth, such as Ocean Air in the Southeast (127.4%) and Rico in the Amazon (73.4%).
 Analyst Marcelo Ribero points out, however, that these figures may be somewhat misleading because last year demand had fallen as much as 16.3%.
 In load factor, low-fare Gol led again as load factor grew from 62% in May 2003 to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Brazil's Airline Sector Continues Recovery".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Brazil's Airline Sector Continues Recovery".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.